longturn/freeciv21/docs/Playing/cma.rst

 research, or a high shields factor to produce units.
 The highest factor available is 25, that means: if the shields factor is set to 25, and other to 1, the Governor prefers a single shield over 25 gold (or trade also).
 This is pretty much because money can buy units too.
-That also means that the Governor is indifferent about producing gold, science, luxury, and food; but when you wage war, you usually prefer gold or luxury.
-So it's probably a good idea to set a second (or even third) preference for the city's output, e.g. gold factor 5.
+That also means that the Governor is indifferent about producing gold, science, luxury goods, or food, but when you wage war, you usually prefer gold or luxury goods.
+So it is probably a good idea to set a second (or even third) preference for the city's output, e.g. gold factor 5.
 That still prefers 1 shield over 5 gold (and 1 gold over 5 food or anything else).

-Constraints aren't useful in all cases.
-If you want a high income, it's probably better to set the gold factor to 25, than to set a minimal surplus of 5 or so.
-Because a big city can make more gold than a small one, you'd end up setting a different surplus for each city.
+Constraints are not useful in all cases.
+If you want a high income, it is probably better to set the gold factor to 25, than to set a minimal surplus of 5 or so.
+Because a big city can make more gold than a small one, you would end up setting a different surplus for each city.

 However, if the shields surplus of a city is below zero, it cannot support all of its units any more.
 You will lose some of the units the city supports.
 If the food surplus is negative, the city will starve and eventually (when the granary is empty) shrink.
 This may be intended, but if the city supports any settlers, you will lose them before the city shrinks.
 Constraints can also have a warning function.

-Which constraints can be fulfilled depends widely on the global science, tax, and luxury rates.
+Which constraints can be fulfilled depends widely on the global science, tax, and luxury good rates.
 E.g. a gold surplus >= 0 is easier to fulfill with a higher tax rate than a lower one.
 You should always consider to change these rates, when you going to change the Governor settings for the most of your cities.

-.. tip:: To avoid accidentally releasing your cities, when you change the rates, it is best to do so from
-    within the tax dialog rather than from the rates display in the main window.

 Drawbacks
 =========